magepages/mpdocs/docs/facebook-plugin/index.md

 # Facebook Plugin
 ## Overview

+Nowadays, Facebook is one of the most popular social networks to be used.
+And almost store owners have the need to advertise their stores on Facebook.
+However, the cost of advertising on Facebook is quite large.
+Therefore, Mageplaza has built a new module as **Facebook Plugin**.
+It allows store owners to insert a Facebook Page widget easily.
+This makes it easier, less expensive, and more effective for online stores to reach consumers.
+Not only that, store owners can manage Facebook comments on the product details page with an ease.

 ## How to configure

 From the Admin Panel, go to `Stores > Configuration > Mageplaza Extensions > Facebook Plugin > Configuration`